IBM-Cloud/docs/pricing/index.md

 # Pricing
 {: #pricing}

-*Last updated: 9 May 2016*
+*Last updated: 16 May 2016*

 You can run applications in {{site.data.keyword.Bluemix}} and try {{site.data.keyword.Bluemix_notm}} services for free.
 You can sign up for a free 30-day trial that gives you additional allowances, including free support.
 After 30 days, you can choose an account type and pay only for what you use beyond the free allowances.
-Bluemix provides a cost calculator for you to estimate the cost beforehand and the Usage details view for you to check the actual cost after you build your apps.
+Bluemix provides a cost calculator for you to estimate the cost beforehand and the Usage Dashboard view for you to check the actual cost after you build your apps.
 {:shortdesc}

 ## Free trial